Timing is Everything

 CHILD’s researchers are examining all the environments of the babies.
 They collect dust, mold, air and blood samples, and will retest at specified intervals for comparison.
 The researchers ask for the very first bowel movement of newborns in the study.
 This is no joke: they want to know what bacteria the brand new baby has in his gut, and then compare those bacteria to what’s found in the intestines over time, up until the age of 5.
 They are trying to understand, Turvey says: “Are there protective bacteria or bad bacteria?”

 Bacterial exposures are fascinating if complicated.
 Dr. Malcolm Sears, the epidemiologist who is director of the CHILD project, explains that how a person’s immune system will respond to a given bacteria will vary, and may depend on which bacteria and the quantity involved.
 “Certain genetic structures may make a substance like endotoxin, for instance, protective in some people and increase allergies in others.
 It’s not neutral, it can go either way depending on the genetic background.
-It’s not always protective,” says Sears, who is a professor of medicine at McMaster University and research director of the Firestone Institute for Respiratory Health at St. Joseph’s Healthcare in Hamilton.
+It’s not always protective,” says Sears, who is a professor of medicine at McMaster University and research director of the Firestone Institute for Respiratory Health at St. Joseph’s Healthcare.

 When we speak of “good” bacteria, probiotics leap to mind, those so-called “friendly” micro-organisms that are beneficial to the gastrointestinal system.
 Could introducing them to a diet contribute to allergy prevention?
 Von Mutius sees indications that probiotics “might work,” but says the definitive study has yet to be produced.